-Nicotine has long been a daily staple for those with a dependency, or possible addiction to Tobacco based products.
-We’re all aware of the hazards surrounding smoking, but is Nicotine a real threat to our health?
+Nicotine has long been a daily staple for those with a dependency or addiction to tobacco products.
+We’re all aware of the hazards surrounding smoking, but is nicotine a real threat to our health?

-Many members from science now say that nicotine used in e liquids is “probably about as harmful as caffeine”.
-Nicotine in cigarettes is processed with vast amounts of additional chemicals and additives, e-liquid uses purely pharmaceutical grade nicotine.
+Many members from the field of science and medicine, now say that nicotine used in e-liquids is “probably about as harmful as caffeine”.
+Nicotine in cigarettes is processed with vast amounts of additional chemicals and additives, e-liquid uses a pharmaceutical grade nicotine.

 Here is an excerpt from ecig politics.com that sums up the subject nicely.

 Do your own research if you will, but the following is not only surprising but true. ( A Video on nicotine is below)

 A taboo created by propaganda –

 Nicotine is one of the last great taboo subjects in the western world.
 As a result, it has some powerful myths surrounding it.
 When we look closer, we find that there are strong commercial and ideological motives acting to promote these myths; and as a result, the science is ignored.